Stan-Kudri/ProductCatalog/README.md

 - Entity Framework Core 9 - ORM for working with a database;
 - SQLite - Built-in database;
 - BCrypt - Password hashing;
-- MaterialSkin/MudBlazor - UI components;
+- MaterialSkin/MudBlazor - UI components.
 - NPOI - Working with Excel files;
 - JWT - Authentication in a Web application;